AKilbo/pbtechincal/README.md

 ## Getting Started

 This repository includes the simulations for the Data Scientist technical problems.
-These instructions will get you a copy of the project up and running on your local machine

 The notebook used to help solve the problems is `fermsim.ipynb`